IntellureIntellure

 How to Track and Cut Subscription Costs in 2026

 Take a moment and think about every subscription you're paying for right now.
 Netflix, Spotify, iCloud, your gym, that meditation app you downloaded in January, the cloud storage upgrade, maybe a news site or two.
 Got a number?
 Now multiply it by twelve months.
 If the total doesn't surprise you, you're one of the rare few who actually tracks this stuff.
-For most people, subscriptions are the silent budget killer β small charges that add up to hundreds of dollars a month without anyone noticing.
+For most people, subscriptions are the silent budget killer.
+Small charges add up to hundreds of dollars a month without anyone noticing.

 The Subscription Fatigue Problem